rgeshay/GeshayPortfolio/projectpart2.md

 I chose a bar graph because it most clearly represented 3 numbers.
 I conaidered using 3 side-by-side circles, but it was less clear than the bars.
 I used the color green to highlight the climate death statistic instead of one of the city populations because I couldn't decide which one was stronger (the global death stat reaching nearly the size of LA, or over the size of Chicago).
 I think this was more clear, because the other highlights in this section all have to do with death rates as well.

+## Section 2: Adding Global Context

+To further establish where my scope will be going, I first want to strengthen the foundation of the global side of my argument.
+To do this, I used an image from [this article](https://www.nytimes.com/2021/07/16/world/europe/climate-change-germany-flooding.html) to transition into talking about global climate vulnerability disparities.
+This transition is immediately followed by a map I made in Flourish using [Notre Dame's GAIN Index data](https://gain.nd.edu/our-work/country-index/rankings/).

+<div class="flourish-embed flourish-map" data-src="visualisation/12818790"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+I chose a green-red color scheme to match my other highlighting colors.
+Once we transition away from talking about death and global vulnerabilities, I may switch to a different highlighting color to help shift the tone.
+I know that this color scheme is not currently color-blind friendly, so I may change it.
+I also want to follow this graphic with a table or list of the 5 or 10 most climate-vulnerable countries.
+This will enable me to smoothly focus on issues relating to the global south, which may be the best way to narrow my scope.